ryantd42/NY-Legislative-Git/2023/S1040B-2023/bill.md

- COLLECTIVE  BARGAINING  UNITS  REPRESENTING  TEACHERS,  SCHOOL-RELATED PROFESSIONALS, AND THE PRINCIPALS, and other school personnel and  shall be  approved  by the board of education OR TRUSTEES, [or other governing body,] or by the chancellor of the city school district in the  case  of the  city  school  district  of the city of New York.
+ COLLECTIVE  BARGAINING  UNITS  REPRESENTING  TEACHERS,  SCHOOL-RELATED PROFESSIONALS, AND THE PRINCIPALS, and other school personnel and  shall be  approved  by the board of education OR TRUSTEES, [or other governing body,] THE CHARTER SCHOOL'S AUTHORIZERS or by the chancellor of the city school district in the case of the city school district of the  city  of New  York.
 In  the  city  school district of the city of New York, each community district education council shall be authorized  to  adopt  and implement  additional  policies,  which  are  consistent  with  the city district's district-wide code of  conduct,  to  reflect  the  individual needs  of  each  community school district provided that such additional policies shall require the approval of the chancellor.
-  3-A.  THE  BOARD  OF EDUCATION OR TRUSTEES, THE CHANCELLOR OF THE CITY SCHOOL DISTRICT IN THE CASE OF THE CITY SCHOOL DISTRICT OF THE  CITY  OF NEW  YORK SHALL PROVIDE PROFESSIONAL DEVELOPMENT IN ACCORDANCE WITH THIS SECTION FOR SCHOOL PERSONNEL, LAW  ENFORCEMENT  AND  PUBLIC  OR  PRIVATE SECURITY  PERSONNEL  EMPLOYED,  RETAINED  OR  CONTRACTED  WITH  A SCHOOL DISTRICT OR PUBLIC SCHOOL REGARDING THE CODE  OF  CONDUCT,  THE  USE  OF MULTI-TIERED  SYSTEMS OF SUPPORT, POSITIVE BEHAVIORAL INTERVENTIONS, AND AGE-APPROPRIATE  GRADUATED  AND  PROPORTIONATE  DISCIPLINE,  WHICH  MAY INCLUDE  IMPLICIT  BIAS  TRAINING,  ACCORDING  TO  COLLECTIVE BARGAINING AGREEMENTS.
+  3-A. THE BOARD OF EDUCATION OR TRUSTEES, THE CHANCELLOR  OF  THE  CITY SCHOOL  DISTRICT  IN THE CASE OF THE CITY SCHOOL DISTRICT OF THE CITY OF NEW YORK SHALL PROVIDE PROFESSIONAL DEVELOPMENT IN ACCORDANCE WITH  THIS SECTION  FOR  SCHOOL  PERSONNEL,  LAW  ENFORCEMENT AND PUBLIC OR PRIVATE SECURITY PERSONNEL  EMPLOYED,  RETAINED  OR  CONTRACTED  WITH  A  SCHOOL DISTRICT  OR  PUBLIC  SCHOOL  REGARDING  THE CODE OF CONDUCT, THE USE OF MULTI-TIERED  SYSTEMS  OF  SUPPORT,  POSITIVE  BEHAVIORAL  INTERVENTIONS INCLUDING  RESTORATIVE  PRACTICES,  AND  AGE-APPROPRIATE  GRADUATED  AND PROPORTIONATE DISCIPLINE, WHICH  MAY  INCLUDE  IMPLICIT  BIAS  TRAINING, ACCORDING TO COLLECTIVE BARGAINING AGREEMENTS.
-  4. [The] AT THE BEGINNING OF EACH SCHOOL YEAR, THE board of  education OR TRUSTEES, THE chancellor [or other governing body] OF THE CITY SCHOOL DISTRICT  IN  THE  CASE  OF  THE CITY SCHOOL DISTRICT OF THE CITY OF NEW YORK, shall:  TRANSLATE THE CODE OF CONDUCT INTO AT LEAST THE THREE MOST COMMONLY SPOKEN LANGUAGES OF THE CHILDREN ATTENDING THE SCHOOL DISTRICT, BOARD OF COOPERATIVE EDUCATIONAL SERVICES, OR PUBLIC  SCHOOL,  POST  THE CODE  OF  CONDUCT  ON THE SCHOOL DISTRICT'S, PUBLIC SCHOOL'S OR BOARD OF COOPERATIVE EDUCATIONAL SERVICES WEBSITE, provide copies of a summary of the code of conduct to all students at a general assembly [held  at  the beginning of the school year and shall make copies of the code available to  persons  in  parental  relation to students at the beginning of each school year, and shall] OR  CLASSROOM  LESSON,  mail  a  plain  language summary  of  such code to all PARENTS OR persons in parental relation to students before the beginning of each school year, and make it available thereafter upon request.
-The board of education OR TRUSTEES,  THE  chan- cellor  OF  THE  CITY  SCHOOL  DISTRICT  IN  THE CASE OF THE CITY SCHOOL DISTRICT OF THE CITY OF NEW YORK, or other  governing  body  shall  take reasonable  steps to ensure community awareness of the code OF CONDUCT'S provisions.
+  4. [The] AT THE BEGINNING OF EACH SCHOOL YEAR, THE board of education OR TRUSTEES, THE chancellor [or other governing body] OF THE CITY SCHOOL DISTRICT IN THE CASE OF THE CITY SCHOOL DISTRICT  OF  THE  CITY  OF  NEW YORK, shall:  TRANSLATE THE CODE OF CONDUCT INTO AT LEAST THE THREE MOST COMMONLY SPOKEN LANGUAGES OF THE CHILDREN ATTENDING THE SCHOOL DISTRICT, BOARD  OF  COOPERATIVE  EDUCATIONAL SERVICES, OR PUBLIC SCHOOL, POST THE CODE OF CONDUCT ON THE SCHOOL DISTRICT'S, PUBLIC SCHOOL'S  OR  BOARD  OF COOPERATIVE EDUCATIONAL SERVICES WEBSITE, provide copies of a summary of the  code  of conduct to all students at a general assembly [held at the beginning of the school year and shall make copies of the code available to persons in parental relation to students at  the  beginning  of  each school  year,  and  shall]  OR  CLASSROOM  LESSON, mail a plain language summary of such code to all PARENTS OR persons in parental  relation  to students  before  the  beginning of each school year, and make [it] SUCH COPIES available thereafter upon request AND ON THE SCHOOL AND/OR SCHOOL DISTRICT'S WEBSITES.
+The board of education OR TRUSTEES, THE  chancellor OF  THE  CITY SCHOOL DISTRICT IN THE CASE OF THE CITY SCHOOL DISTRICT OF THE CITY OF NEW YORK, or other  governing  body  shall  take  reasonable steps to ensure community awareness of the code OF CONDUCT'S provisions.
   5.  a.
 The board of education OR TRUSTEES, OR THE chancellor [or other governing body] OF THE CITY SCHOOL DISTRICT IN  THE  CASE  OF  THE  CITY SCHOOL DISTRICT OF THE CITY OF NEW YORK shall annually review and update
- S. 1040--A  7
+ S. 1040--B  7

  the  district's codes of conduct if necessary, taking into consideration the effectiveness of code OF CONDUCT provisions  and  the  fairness  and consistency of its administration.
 Each school district is authorized to establish  a  committee  and  to  facilitate  the  review of the code of conduct and the district's response to code of conduct  violations.
 Any